How to Use Microsoft Teams for Project Management

 A file library is created in the underlying SharePoint site for a new team, with a folder created for each channel.

 Microsoft is working towards bringing the full power and experience of document management in SharePoint into Teams.
-This means your project team can work seamlessly in either platform.
+This means your project team can work seamlessly in either platform with centralized project documentation.
 As such, the Files Tab in a Team site is increasingly similar to the documents view in SharePoint Online.

 With Teams, you can: